 This rock is also know as Yodeling Moves due to the route found on the rock.
 The east ridge is 400 feet long and ends to north of the large summit block that extends to the south.
 This summit block is overhanging on all sides, but does alow passage by the "Yodeling Moves

 " route (5.0) on its west face.
 The route also contains Boulder's longest arch, which you climb over on the ridge line.
 A Flatiron classic!

 Follow the Royal Arch trail to the top of the switch backs.
 As you head down the trail, you will pass a trail head on the left and a base of a Flatiron on the right (~150 feet).
 25 feet beyond this point, a faint trail heads to the west for 50 feet to the base of the climb.
 The "hammerhead" summit should be obvious.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Hammerhead:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Hammerhead:

 I tried to find the start of east ridge today, but I couldn't seem to find it.
 My understanding is you take the Royal Arch trail past Sentinel Path and start to move west once you get towards Woods Quarry trail.
 My problem was I never figured out where Woods Quarry trail was and didn't see the unmarked post that is supposed to be around there.
 Any suggestions?

 From the sign at the top of Sentinel Pass, walk about 300 steps (+/-) down the trail.
 You should be by a rectangular block of rock on a level section of the trail.
 About 50 feet above the trail is the feature in question, you're there!
 As of July 2011, there is a fairly fresh anchor on top of the summit block, although downclimbing the buckets is recommended.

 No reason not to solo this.
 But if you're too chicken, like me to down-climb Yodeling Moves, the anchor has a fat new piece of cord to rap from as of 10-31-12....